perturbing/plutus-crypto/README.md

 A naive implementation of a twisted Ed25519 curve in Plutus for fun.
 This implementation is naive since it implements the twisted Edward curve over the finite field `F_q` (q = 2^255-19) in a mathematical correct but inefficient way.

 # Disclaimer
 This is not an audited, use at your own risk!
+Also do not use this library to generate any secret keys!
+This library is not secure against side channel attacks!

 # Possible improvements
 From the source of these improvements see the original DJB paper "High speed High-security signatures"